Baháʼí Faith in Panama: Development

 Ruth (née Yancey) and Alan Pringle had the first Baháʼí wedding to be legally recognised in Panama, and both were members of the National Spiritual Assembly that formed in 1961.
 Ruth served in several other positions, ultimately becoming a Continental Counsellor.
 The members of the 1963 National Spiritual Assembly of Panama were Harry Haye Anderson, Rachelle Jean E de Constante, James Vassal Facey, Kenneth Frederics, Leota E. M. Lockman, Alfred E. A. Osborne, William Alan H. Pringle, Ruth E. Yancey Pringle and Donald Ross Witzel.
-By 1963 there were Baháʼí converts among the Cerrobolo, Guaymí and Kuna.
+By 1963 there were Baháʼí converts among the Cerrobolo, Guaymí and Guna.

 Six conferences held in October 1967 around the world presented a viewing of a copy of the photograph of Baháʼu'lláh on the highly significant occasion commemorating the centenary of Baháʼu'lláh's writing of the Suriy-i-Mulúk (Tablet to the Kings), which Shoghi Effendi describes as "the most momentous Tablet revealed by Baháʼu'lláh".
 After a meeting in Edirne (Adrianople), Turkey, the Hands of the Cause travelled to the conferences, 'each bearing the precious trust of a photograph of the Blessed Beauty, which it will be the privilege of those attending the Conferences to view.'
 Hand of the Cause Ruhiyyih Khanum conveyed this photograph to the Conference for Latin America at Panama.
 During this event the foundation stone of the forthcoming Baháʼí House of Worship for Latin America was laid.